noooo123456/getting-and-cleaning-data-with-cursera/code book.md

 Activity identifier, string with 6 possible values:
 WALKING: subject was walking WALKING_UPSTAIRS: subject was walking upstairs WALKING_DOWNSTAIRS: subject was walking downstairs SITTING: subject was sitting
 STANDING: subject was standing LAYING: subject was laying Average of measurements

+the following cahnges to original data sets were performed Merged the training and the test sets to create one data set.
+Extracted only the measurements on the mean and standard deviation for each measurement. descriptive activity names were usedto name the activities in the data set Appropriately labeled the data set with descriptive variable names. independent tidy data was created set with the average of each variable for each activity and each subject.